 - An abuser will hit their partner an average of 35 times before police are notified for the first time.
 (Bureau of Justice Statistics Crime Data Brief, February 2003)

 - More than 80 percent of women stalked by a current or former intimate partner are also physically assaulted by that partner.
 More than 30 percent of women stalked by a current or former intimate partner are also sexually assaulted by that partner.
 Intimate partners that stalk are four times more likely than intimate partners in the general population to physically assault their victims and six times more likely to sexually assault their victims.
 (Tjaden, Patricia and Thoennes, Nancy, April 1998, Stalking in America: Findings From the National Violence Against Women Survey, July 2007).

 Domestic Violence and the Connection to Homelessness

+When a person leaves an abusive relationship, they often have nowhere to go.
+For many, the only choices are staying in the abusive environment, going to a shelter or living on the street.
+Studies show a connection between domestic violence to homelessness, particularly among families with children.
+Some studies have found domestic violence to be the leading cause of homelessness among women with children.
 Shelters provide immediate safety, respite and supportive services.
-Unfortunately, shelters are frequently filled to capacity and often turn away battered women and their children.
+Unfortunately, shelters are frequently filled to capacity and often turn away women and their children.
 It is estimated that, in one year in Virginia, 2,000 women seeking shelter from domestic violence were turned away due to lack of space or resources.